juanprypc/prypco_dashboard/docs/damac-islands-token-redemption.md

 - **LER collisions** – The verification endpoint rejects any LER already stored in `loyalty_redemption`.
 However, there’s still a race window between verification and webhook persistence; two agents entering the same LER simultaneously could both pass verification if the first redemption hasn’t been saved yet.
 - **Network failures** – Selector fetch failures show a card-level error with a “Try again” CTA; verification errors return to the form without leaving the modal.
 - **Stripe path** – If Stripe checkout initiation fails, the error is displayed inline inside the modal and the flow resets to `idle`.
+- **Layout guardrails** – The selector no longer renders its own outer card.
+Any changes that reintroduce a drop shadow or overflow at the selector layer can cause the map to escape the modal border, so keep the framing logic centralized in `DashboardClient`.

 ## 6. Future Considerations